|

 again, with its sprawling summer terraces out the back.

-the river to The Ten Bells on St Benedicts Street, another mixed and gay-friendly pub -
+Stomach filled, cross the river to The Ten Bells on St Benedicts Street, you'll find a mixed and gay-friendly pub -

 dark and cosy with lively acts.